nvsx/t3install/guide/2-setup.md

 - Take me straight to the backend (no empty starting page)
 - Login to backend

+## 5. Git Configuration

+If you are working with Git, then adjust the following file created by Ddev.
+Otherwise your installation will not work when depoyed on a remote Server: ```public/typo3conf/.gitignore```

+Remove the line with "AdditionalConfiguartion.php", because this file is needed on the server.
+Also depending on the version of Ddev remove all lines but ```# You can remove the above line if you want to edit and maintain this file yourself.```, because we do not want Ddev to hide any files.

 ---

 ## Result

-We have a working TYPO3-Installation.
+We now have a working TYPO3-Installation.
 But only the backend can be used.
 There is no configuration for the frontend yet.
-See next step how to install a sitepackage and create pages.
+See next step on how to install a sitepackage and create pages.

 ***